-Cave 12, on the other hand, is a Hinaya Monastery with whimsical paintings over its windows.
+This cave, on the other hand, is a Hinaya Monastery with whimsical paintings over its windows.
 Although one of its walls has collapsed, it still gives away mystic information of the past.
 Like, one of the inscriptions records that this monastery was a gift by a merchant named Ghanamadada.
 Who knows!
 There can be many more of these easter eggs to look out for.

 CAVE 13 TO 15

-Cave 13 and 14 are small viharas from the first phase of Ajanta’s construction.
+13 and 14 are small viharas from the first phase of Ajanta’s construction.
 Although, there are no notable features to cave 13, Cave 14 exhibits a stunning depiction of Salabhanjika (a woman breaking a branch of a Shorea tree).

 Cave 15 was excavated in the 5th Century CE.
 Nothing so noteworthy, just a quaint vihara like all the others.
 So, you can miss it too. wink*